• Skip to main content

 Hachette Livre owns Grand Central, Little Brown, and the evangelical imprint FaithWords.

-The other “Big Five” general market trade publisher commonly known as MacMillan, is owned by Verlagsgruppe Georg von Holtzbrinck (Germany) and was #15 on the list.
+The other “Big Five” general-market trade publisher, commonly known as Macmillan, is owned by Verlagsgruppe Georg von Holtzbrinck (Germany) and was #14 on the list.
 They do not have an evangelical imprint.

-Think about this for a minute.
-If a publisher is selling five billion dollars of books in a year and the average net sale (the amount received by the publisher) is $10 (US) then that publisher sold 500 million individual books….a little more than 1.3 million books per day.
-[I am using the arbitrary $10 per book average to account for the mean between expensive textbooks and inexpensive ebooks, and so we can all “do the math” together.]
+Think about these big dollars for a minute.
+If a publisher sells $6 billion (US) in a year and the average net sale (the amount received by the publisher, not the retail price) is $15 (US), then that single publisher sold 400 million individual books–a little more than 1.1 million books per day.
+(I am using the arbitrary $15 revenue per book average to account for the mean between expensive textbooks and inexpensive ebooks, and so we can all “do the math” together.)

-Then multiply that across all of these publishers and consider how many books are sold each day across the globe.
-The top 10 in the above list account for over 30 billion dollars in book sales. $30,000,000,000.
+Then multiply that across all these publishers and consider how many books are sold worldwide each day.
+The top 10 on the above list account for over $38 billion in book sales revenue. $38,700,000,000.

-Then consider that not all of the books are in English.
-The scope of the business is truly exhilarating when you think about it.
-In the ranking for #11-#50 six publishers are based in Japan, five more in Germany, four more in France, three in Italy, and two in Korea.
+Now consider that not all books are published in English.
+The scope of the book business is truly exhilarating when you think about it.
+In the revenue list for publishers ranked 11 to 25, three are based in the UK, three in China, two in Japan, two in Germany, two in the US, one in France, and one in Spain.

 All of the books our agency represents are published in English first.
-Most of the time translation rights are controlled by the publisher and they handle the licensing to publishers in other countries.
-However there are times where we’ve negotiated to control those foreign translation rights.
-This means that I have had the privilege of licensing client’s books in German, French.
-Korean, Mandarin Chinese, Portuguese, Romanian, Slovakian, and Dutch.
+Most of the time, translation rights are controlled by the publisher, which then handles the licensing with publishers in other countries.
+However, there are times when we’ve negotiated to control those foreign translation rights.
+This means that I have had the privilege of licensing clients’ books in German, French, Korean, Italian, Complex Chinese (Taiwan), Simple Chinese (mainland China), Portuguese, Romanian, Russian, Slovakian, Arabic, Vietnamese, and Dutch.
 My office has a full shelf of those books in non-English languages.

-Even in English your books can travel the globe.
-Authors have told me of getting letters from exotic places where their book has been read by an entire village.
+Even in English, your books can travel the globe.
+Authors have told me they have received letters from exotic places where entire villages have read their books.

-My point is this.
-We can forget how tiny the size of our personal writing and publishing bubble is.
-Take a moment to cast a much larger vision and pray that what you write can help change the World word-by-word.
+My point is this: We can forget how small our personal writing and publishing bubble is.
+Take a moment to cast a much larger vision and pray that what you write can help change the world word-by-word.

 Leave a Comment